polkadot-developers/docs-sandbox/source/docs/tutorials/01-build-local-blockchain.md

    ```

    The `node-template` command-line options specify how you want the running node to operate.
-   In this case, the `--dev` option specifies that the node is run as a developer node chain specification.
+   In this case, the `--dev` option specifies that the node runs in developer mode using the predefined `development` chain specification.
    By default, this option also deletes all active data—such as keys, the blockchain database, and networking information when you stop the node by pressing Control-c.
-   Usins the `--dev` option ensures that you have a clean working state any time you stop and restart the node.
+   Using the `--dev` option ensures that you have a clean working state any time you stop and restart the node.

 1. Verify your node is up and running successfully by reviewing the output displayed in the terminal.

    The terminal should display output similar to this:

    ```
    2021-11-24 15:36:35 Running in --dev mode, RPC CORS has been disabled.
    2021-11-24 15:36:35 Substrate Node
    2021-11-24 15:36:35 ✌️  version 4.0.0-dev-82b7c2c-aarch64-macos
    2021-11-24 15:36:35 ❤️  by Substrate DevHub <https://github.com/substrate-developer-hub>, 2017-2021